 My craft room/office is upstairs, so it gets pretty hot in summer without the air conditioning on, especially with my big computer purring away generating heat all day.
 I didn’t want to run the air conditioning in the house all day, every day, when I only use this one room during the daytime, so I bought myself a cheap desk fan.
 It works really well – I don’t feel sluggish any more, and my concentration has increased dramatically!
 The only downside is that it’s not pretty.
 Not at all:

 Ugh, that’s really not what I want to look all day – it’s hardly part of my ideal creative ambience!
 Now, if only there was something I could do to improve the appearance… Hang on – I’m a crafter!
 I make things!
 No problemo:

-I revisited my own teabag folding tutorial on Folding Trees, and used some beautiful origami paper from Alice to make a little paper medallion to cover the logo in the centre of the fan.
+I revisited my own teabag folding tutorial, and used some beautiful origami paper from Alice to make a little paper medallion to cover the logo in the centre of the fan.
 It makes such a difference to the overall appearance.
 Notice the cool colour palette in the paper design, which adds to the effect of the fan – now just looking at it makes me feel cooler!

 It’s just a little thing, but it makes me happy 🙂

 In case you’d like to make your own paper embellishments, I used two squares of 3″ origami paper which I quartered to make eight 1.5″ squares.
 This made a medallion of just over 2″ wide.
 To make a larger medallion, just start with larger paper squares.
 See my tutorial for the simple instructions – it’s a lot easier than it looks!